Well Being Retreat Center - Event

 Program Schedule

-The retreat will begin with check in Thursday June 29th between 4:00 pm and 5:30 pm.
+The retreat will begin with check in Thursday June 20th between 4:00 pm and 5:30 pm.
 Supper will be served at 6:00 pm Thursday evening.
-All meals, snacks, teas and coffee will be served through the event.
-The retreat will end with lunch on Sunday July 2, 2023.
+All meals, snacks, teas and coffee will be served throughout the event.
+The retreat will end with lunch on Sunday June 23rd, 2024.

 About the Venue: